-Here a few recipe ideas to try out this year:
+Here a few recipe ideas to try out:

 “Get the holiday off to a festive start with green muffins.”